MatStace/matstace.github.com/CV-Mat-Stace.md

 ## Hobbies and Other Interests

-Outside of work I like to keep up to date with a wide range of technology news (that is the polite way of saying that I am a bit of a gadget hound), and when I do manage to tear myself away from the various technology blogs, I like to listen to music, play bass guitar (badly), and am in the process of attaining my amateur radio licenses.
+Outside of work I am currently training for a Land's End to John o'Groats solo bicycle ride.
+I also like to keep up to date with a wide range of technology news (that is the polite way of saying that I am a bit of a gadget hound), and when I do manage to tear myself away from the various technology blogs, I like to listen to music, play bass guitar (badly), and am the holder of an intermediate amateur radio license, with continuing studies towards my full license.

   [Method Studios]: http://www.methodstudios.com/